shukrieee/bootcamp-finder/README.md

 To update the data for your bootcamp, fork this repo and make a pull request.

 ### Permissions
 We ask that only employees or those closely affiliated with a bootcamp update its data.
-Once a PR is submitted, Thinkful we verify the data and push the changes live.
+Once a PR is submitted, Thinkful will verify the data and push the changes live.
 If you have any questions please contact bootcamps@thinkful.com.

 ### Adding a school
 Copy the file structure of a bootcamp’s folder and fill out the data according to the specifics below.
 Then create a PR adding that folder to the main ‘bootcamps’ directory.